bug7a/basic.js-examples/README.md

 object.onClick(func:function)
 - Each time the object is pressed; the specified function is called.
-- The object itself is sent to the called function.
+-- The object itself is sent to the called function.
+- remove with object.remove_onClick(func:function)

 object.element
 - Element object that connects the object with HTML.
 - Uses <div> element in HTML.

---
+---

 IMAGE OBJECT (CLASS NAME: Image):